-This research project is to help Mencap develop their vision for the education of children with learning disabilities for the foreseeable future.
+This research project was to help Mencap develop their vision for the education of children with learning disabilities for the foreseeable future.
 It was decided to focus on the provision for pupils with severe and profound learning disabilities (SLD/ PMLD) as there is much less research evidence about that group than about children with mild and moderate learning disabilities most of whom are educated in inclusive settings in mainstream schools.
 Inclusive education, in relation to special Educational Needs, has been extensively researched over the past 20-30 years.

-In this research study, the nature of the current educational provision for pupils with SLD/ PMLD will initially be explored.
+In this research study, the nature of the current educational provision for pupils with SLD/ PMLD was initially explored.
 Some pupils with SLD/ PMLD are educated in mainstream schools but most are to be found in special schools, ranging from small schools specifically for pupils with SLD/ PMLD through to large generic special schools.
 Some are primary or secondary schools and others cater for both phases.
 Some are day schools and others are residential.
 Some schools provide outreach to mainstream schools to support pupils with SLD/ PMLD and others share a campus with mainstream or even share a building.
-There are many variations and the data, collected through a survey, should give an up-to-date picture of provision round the country in both special and mainstream contexts.
+There are many variations and the data, collected through a survey, provided an up-to-date picture of provision round the country in both special and mainstream contexts.

 Lead researcher: Dr Penny Lacey